Dedh Ishqiya: Box office

-Made on a budget of around ₹ 370 million including promotions and marketings, Dedh Ishqiya managed to recovered ₹ 408 million from the box office.
+Made on a budget of around ₹ 370 million including promotions and marketings, Dedh Ishqiya managed to recover ₹ 408 million from the box office.
 It was considered commercially successful.

 Dedh Ishqiya opened with average occupancy, even though it was released on less than 1200 screens.
 It collected ₹30 million (30 million) on its opening day.
 The film grossed around ₹115 million (115 million) during its first weekend.
 Dedh Ishqiya collected around ₹17.5 million nett on first Monday taking its four-day total to ₹133 million.
 Overseas collection of Dedh Ishqiya was around $525,000 in first weekend.

 In the second week, Dedh Ishqiya had a dull performance, earning just ₹40.0 million in the weekend and ₹65 million between Monday and Wednesday in the domestic box office.
 Its performance overseas was even more dismal, bringing in ₹15 million (15 million) over the week, making for a worldwide grand total of ₹316 million (316 million) in two weeks.
 This effectively ended the theatrical run of the film, because in the third week, Dedh Ishqiya lost almost all its screens to Jai Ho.